 We do not know whether anyone else has remarked on the fact that the LiSSA algorithm [1] can be seen as a special case of what we call SGDF (section 3.5).
-It is recognized that one can produce derivatives with respect to a hyperparameter by modifying the SGD updates, and this has been used for optimization of hyperparameters [3, 4, 5, 6, 7, 8] but not as far as we know for selecting data points in active learning, aside from the use of point-specific influence functions which may require a long computation to be executed for each data point.
+It is recognized that one can produce derivatives with respect to a hyperparameter by modifying the SGD updates, and this has been used for optimization of hyperparameters [3, 4, 5, 6, 7, 8] but not as far as we know for selecting data points in active learning, aside from applications using multiple point-specific influence functions, which may require a long computation to be executed for each data point.

-Several publications have explored active learning using these "influence functions" [9], based, as we said, upon calculating the total derivative of the loss with respect to a hyperparameter ε used to "up-weight" a given data point z [2, 10, 11, 12].
-But to our knowledge none of these have shown how to calculate $\frac{dR_s(\theta)}{d\varepsilon}$ as the inner product of a single regularity tangent vector $\frac{d\theta^(s)}{ds}$ and the loss gradient vector $\frac{\partial L}{\partial \theta}(z,\theta)$.
+Several publications have explored active learning using these "influence functions" [9], based, as we said, upon calculating the total derivative of the loss with respect to a hyperparameter ε being used to "up-weight" a given data point z [2, 10, 11, 12].
+But to our knowledge none of these have shown how to calculate $\frac{dR_s(\theta)}{d\varepsilon}$ as the inner product of a single regularity tangent vector $\frac{d\theta^(s)}{ds}$ and the loss gradient vector $\frac{\partial L}{\partial \theta}(z, \theta)$.
 We are not aware of a proposal in any of the active learning literature to use the model complexity as expressed by the regularizer $R_s(\theta)$ for measuring model change, and in prior publications the term "model change" is usually taken to mean the change in loss on a test set, rather than measuring the change in any simple function of the parameters such as a regularizer term [13].

-Others appear to have demonstrated how to derive linear approximations to the different parameter vectors appearing in the k-fold cross validation objective function (our equation 45) [14].
+Others have demonstrated how to derive linear approximations to the parameter vectors appearing in the k-fold cross validation objective function (our equations 39-45) [14].
+Our formula for the approximate leave-one-out generalization error, given in equation 44 as a "summed self-influence" perturbation on the empirical risk, might be found in [15] in some form.

 The example objective functions that we used to discuss active learning in a multi-user setting in section 3.4 were created for this paper.

-Some applications use a technique called "query by committee" in which a "committee" of some small number of models is trained equivalently but with different random initializations, and the predictions of each model are combined to form a measure of the uncertainty of the model at each point [15, 16].
+Some applications use a technique called "query by committee" in which a "committee" of some small number of models is trained equivalently but with different random initializations, and the predictions of each model are combined to form a measure of the uncertainty of the model at each point [16, 17].
 Although such techniques can help us measure the uncertainty of our predictions, they do not necessarily make good query selectors for active learning.
-Some data points may have high uncertainty simply because they are not possible for the model to accommodate well, and not because they are "interesting" in the sense of being able to change the model complexity as explained below.
+Some data points may have high uncertainty simply because they are not possible for the model to accommodate well, and not because they are "interesting" in the sense of being able to affect the model complexity as explained below.

-An early version of this paper is protected by provisional patent application 63/551,085, which was filed with the United States Patent and Trademark Office.
+An early version of this paper was protected by provisional patent application 63/551,085, which was filed with the United States Patent and Trademark Office on February 8, 2024.